01. What is beauty light?

 Because as we age, the Collagen and Elastin production levels decline and therefore result in the skin becoming weaker and thinner which leads to wrinkles, fine lines, age spots etc.

-05. What is collagen bed used for?
+05. What is beauty light bed used for?

 Certain kinds of light are good for us.
 Just as plants convert light into energy, human skin cells are stimulated by light to heal and improve their performance.
 As we age, our cells begin to perform poorly and our skin loses its youthful appearance.
 This means we take longer to heal, our skin sags, and our body begins to ache.
 Collagen bed helps with these processes.